pavelrevak/pystlink/README.md

 # PYSTLINK
 This is successful  attempt to communicate with ST-LinkV2.

 ## Goal
-At this time it only detect MCU and dump or read registers and memory.
+ At this time it only detect MCU and dump or download registers and memory.

-The main goal is to bring flashing support
+The main goal is to bring flashing support and then very basic debugging (something is now) or maybe connection to GDB

-This code is only for python v3

 ## Help